devrath-rana23/AutomateLaravelAppBuildingProcessUdemy/emp_sys/README.md

 # Run php artisan vendor:publish --tag=blueprint-config -> this will copy the files from blueprint vendor folder to laravel config folder

 # Make changes to blueprint config file

+# Make controller configurations in draft.yaml
+Let's blueprint our first controller along with one action, which is test first :controllers keyword,

+then a list of controllers with a wider indentation, then the actions under each controller with an

+extra indentation, then a fourth level for statements inside each action.

+There are several statements that we can use inside the action.

+The statement is a key followed by a colon and then several parameters.

+First and most important is query, which will generate simple and medium queries.

+Unfortunately, queries generated this way are not ready to be consumed instantly.

+They should have a human look and some mapping before they are ready to be consumed.

+Putting all will make us return all of the employees and it will return everything and put them in a

+collection based on our batch and see what it generated for us.

+Let's bring this employee collection.

+Blueprint will build a route for our action as well.

+In the Web php

+This is a fully qualified route.

+Let's serve our application on port 8000 using artisan serve.

+Let's request our action.

+And here are all of the employees that resides inside our database.